alex-cplee/ARAMEMNON-Scraper/readme.md

 2. Run [ARAMEMScraper_app.R](https://github.com/alex-cplee/data-projects/blob/main/1%20Aramemnon%20Scraper/ARAMEMScraper_app.R) in R Gui or RStudio.
 A browser is then open that looks like this:
 <img src="/../main/Graphics/Scraper_open.png"></img>
 3. Either enter accession IDs into the text field or upload a text file containing all the gene IDs of interest.
 4. Press the submit button.
-Wait until the result table is created on the right (see below).
-Waiting time depends on the number of ID you submit for each job - the more you enter the longer you will have to wait.
+Wait until the result table is generated on the right (see below).
+Waiting time depends on the number of ID you submit for each job.
+Do not close the browser while you are waiting!
 <img src="/../main/Graphics/Scraper_results.png"></img>

 Required libraries include: